saylordotorg/course_k12ela007/Unit08.md

+---
+layout: default
+title: "K12ELA007: English Language Arts 7"
+course_description: "This course will teach you how to analyze themes and structure in fiction and nonfiction texts, develop vocabulary, and continually improve your writing."
+next: ../Unit09
+previous: ../Unit07
+---
 **Unit 8: Research Writing** <span id="8"></span>
 *This unit is an introduction to research writing.
 You will review a model paper for organization and strengths.
 You will also learn about